My goal is to support you in feeling emotionally centered, relationally satisfied, and personally empowered.

 I am trained in Lifespan Integration, a trauma treatment that helps individuals integrate past experiences that are still impacting them today.
 These past experiences may include more conventional definitions of trauma (violence, a sudden loss, sexual assault / abuse) as well as more subtle examples like growing up in a chaotic home or experiencing chronic bullying or put-downs.
 I help my clients heal their trauma without reliving it, empowering them to experience the freedom of the present.

 This specialty is near and dear to my heart.
 In an increasingly overstimulating and frightening world, more and more people are suffering from anxious thoughts, feelings, and sensations.
-I use a mind-body approach in treating anxiety, integrating mindfulness, CBT, and attachment therapies to help clients manage overactive or self-defeating thoughts, reduce or eliminate panic, and ultimately sooth their nervous system.
+I use a mind-body approach in treating anxiety, integrating mindfulness, CBT, and emotion-focused therapies to help clients manage self-defeating and self-judgmental thoughts, reduce or eliminate panic, and ultimately soothe their nervous system.

 I use somatic therapy to help connect clients to their sensations during session.
 Our thoughts, sensations, and emotions are intricately connected.
 Often clients are unaware of their sensations, posture and movements.
 These physical factors have an impact on their wellbeing and provide essential data on the client's functioning.
 Somatic therapy aims to create more wholeness for clients, and help them clear emotion, settle the mind, and connect with their personal power.

 As a psychodynamic therapist, I believe much of our behaviors, emotions, and thoughts emerge from unconscious parts of ourselves.
 These are aspects of our being we're unaware of and disconnected from, that may be governing our interactions with others and informing our sense of self.
 My role through this specialty is to help clients know themselves better by reflecting curiously on the meaning of their experiences, which includes the experiences that unfold in the therapeutic relationship.